SongshGeo/shifting_baseline/docs/development/contributing.md

-# Contributing to Past1000
+# Contributing to Shifting Baseline

-Thank you for your interest in contributing to Past1000!
+Thank you for your interest in contributing to Shifting Baseline!
 This guide will help you get started with contributing to the project.

 ## Development Setup